onvno/deepSelect/readme.txt

 20160523
-change single to querySelectorAll , for multi need but ie8 not fix
+1¡¢change single to querySelectorAll , for multi need but ie8 not fix
+2¡¢the downmenu will not close, so need to change